n-claes/legolas/docs/content/getting-started/running.md

 The output is one single file, placed by default in a subdirectory `output` which is created during compilation.

 # 2. Interfacing with Pylbo
-A second way to run Legolas is through the Pylbo-interface, which is is a bit more cumbersome than running directly but extremely handy when you are doing parametric studies or want to run multiple setups at once.
+A second way to run Legolas is through the Pylbo-interface, which is a bit more cumbersome than running directly but extremely handy when you are doing parametric studies or want to run multiple setups at once.
 This obviously requires you to have Pylbo installed, explained [here](../../pylbo/installing_pylbo).
 To start, fire up Python (or create a script) with the following lines